harshpreet931/time-aware-agents/README.md

-# Time-Aware MCP Server
+# Time-Aware MCP Server 🕒

-This project provides a Model Context Protocol (MCP) server designed to make AI agents time-aware.
-It currently features a simple tool to extract the time component from a date-time string.
+Make your AI agents time-aware with this simple and efficient Model Context Protocol (MCP) server!
+This server provides a fundamental building block for time-sensitive AI applications by offering a tool to get the **current time**.

+Built with Python and FastMCP, it's lightweight, easy to integrate, and ready to be extended with more sophisticated time-related functionalities.

-## Features
+## ✨ Key Features

-- **Time Extraction Tool**: Extracts the time (e.g., "16:30:00") from an ISO 8601 date-time string (e.g., "2025-06-09T16:30:00Z").
+-   **`time_now` Tool**: Instantly retrieve the current time in ISO 8601 format (e.g., "16:30:00").
-- **MCP Compatible**: Built using the Python MCP SDK, allowing easy integration with MCP clients like Claude for Desktop.
+-   **MCP Native**: Seamlessly integrates with MCP clients like Claude for Desktop, enabling AI agents to access real-time information.
-- **Extensible**: Designed to be easily extended with more time-related tools.
+-   **Lightweight & Fast**: Minimal overhead, ensuring quick responses.
+-   **Easily Extensible**: A clean foundation to add more time-related tools (e.g., time zone conversions, date calculations, countdowns).
+-   **Docker Ready**: Includes a Dockerfile for easy containerization and deployment (see Docker usage section below).
+-   **Python Powered**: Leverages the robustness and flexibility of Python using FastMCP.

 ## Prerequisites